Asbestos Exposure and Veterans

-Durable, light, and corrosion and fire-resistant, asbestos appeared to be the perfect material for U.S. military bases.
+Durable, light, and corrosion and fire-resistant, a naturally occurring mineral called asbestos appeared to be the perfect material for U.S. military bases.
 From the 1930s until the late 1970s, it was used to insulate boiler and engine rooms on Navy ships, to line brakes on vehicles and aircraft, and even in some mess halls and military barracks.
 As a result, service members encountered varying levels of toxic asbestos dust and fibers for more than four decades.

 Navy & Coast Guard Asbestos Exposure

 Within the five military branches, Navy and Coast Guard veterans faced the highest levels of asbestos exposure and, consequently, have the highest risk of developing mesothelioma.
-Poor ventilation systems on ships and submarines often meant larger concentrations of airborne asbestos below deck and in sleeping quarters.
-Vessels were covered in asbestos-containing materials, like insulation and paint.
-Sailors and crew members often had to repair the ships, which frequently meant chipping and grinding away at carcinogenic materials, releasing toxic asbestos fibers into the air.
+Poor ventilation systems on ships and submarines often meant larger concentrations of airborne fibers below deck and in sleeping quarters.
+Vessels were covered in contaminated materials, like insulation and paint.
+Sailors and crew members often had to repair the ships, which frequently meant chipping and grinding away at carcinogenic materials, releasing toxic fibers into the air.

 Army Asbestos Exposure

-A majority of buildings and military vehicles on U.S. Army bases contained asbestos.
-The Army used asbestos as insulation and in cement flooring, roof tiles, and plumbing.
+A majority of buildings and military vehicles on U.S. Army bases contained the toxin.
+The Army used the mineral in cement flooring and insulation, roof tiles, and plumbing.
 It was also used to line vehicle brake systems and gaskets.
 The military closed or restructured many of these buildings in the 1990s.
 However, the structures that remained open underwent repairs — exposing a new generation of service members to toxic fibers and dust.

 Marine Corps Asbestos Exposure

-Marines were most likely exposed to asbestos while on Navy ships and in military shipyards.
+Marines were most likely exposed to the mineral while on Navy ships and in military shipyards.
 Sailors and Marines lived and worked in close quarters above and below deck, surrounded by asbestos-containing products.
-Sleeping berths, mess halls, and boiler and engine rooms all contained asbestos.
-It was also used to insulate pipes and plumbing.
+Sleeping berths, mess halls, and boiler and engine rooms all contained the toxin since it was also used to insulate pipes and plumbing.

 Air Force Asbestos Exposure

 During the first and second World Wars, the Air Force was a part of the U.S. Army.
 The organization expanded rapidly during World War II and was named as a separate military branch in 1947 — a time when asbestos use on bases, military vehicles, and aircraft was widespread.
-The Air Force used asbestos to insulate ceilings, walls, and floor tiles in buildings and barracks.
-Asbestos-laden materials were found in aircraft brake systems, engine valves, and gaskets.
+The Air Force also used the mineral to insulate ceilings, walls, and floor tiles in buildings and barracks.
+Contaminated materials were found in aircraft brake systems, engine valves, and gaskets.
 Airmen, especially mechanics, were repeatedly exposed to high levels of the toxic mineral, putting them at risk for future asbestos-related illnesses.

 - Boatswain’s Mate